mendhak/mendhak.github.io/_posts/2021-06-19-smashtest-tutorial.md

 If you now run `npx smashtest`, the browser should open, and the Smashtest report should contain screenshots.

-For a list of config that can go in `smashtest.json`, see [command-line options](https://smashtest.io/running-tests/command-line-options)
+For a list of config that can go in `smashtest.json`, see [command-line options](https://slowmonkey.github.io/smashtest-cli-json-mapping)
-For options without a value, use an empty string.  `"recursive": ""` {: .notice--info}
+{: .notice--info}